Arksine/moonraker/docs/web_api.md

 Parameters:

+- `uid`:  The webcam's assigned unique ID.
+This parameter is optional, when not specified the request will fallback to the `name` parameter.
-- `name`: The name of the camera to delete.
-If the named camera is not available the request will return with an error.
-This parameter must be provided.
+- `name`: The name of the webcam to delete.
+If the named webcam is not available the request will return with an error.
+This parameter must be provided when the `uid` is omitted.

 Returns: